All Blogs

 Even with the best intentions, tutors and parents can sometimes fall into patterns that do more harm than good.
 Understanding what not to do is just as important as knowing what works.
 By recognizing these pitfalls early, you can improve your teaching approach, boost learning outcomes, and most importantly, reduce SAT stress for students.

-Whether you're working through reading sections or focusing on mistakes to avoid in digital SAT math, awareness is key to effective prep.
+Whether you're working through reading sections or focusing on mistakes to avoid in digital SAT math, here are the 6 top mistakes in SAT teaching and how you can avoid them:

 Tools to Make SAT Teaching More Effective